imgag/ngs-bits/doc/install_mac.md

 ### Configuring Qt Creator

-Having installed Qt Creator, Qt binary location should be specified.
-Usually it is at `/usr/local/Cellar/qt@5/5.15.2_1/bin/qmake` (path may vary, depending on the version number)
+Having installed Qt Creator, make sure your Qt installation has been correctly found (Preferences->Kits).
+Usually it is at `/opt/homebrew/opt/qt/bin/qmake` (path may vary, depending on the version number)

-### MySQL Plugin

-To enable the database related functionality, a MySQL plugin has to be built.
-For the most other platforms it is avaliable as a binary package, but not for MacOS.
-On MacOS you need to get Qt source code and to compile the plugin by your self:

-	> git clone git://code.qt.io/qt/qt5.git
-	> git checkout 5.15
-	> git submodule update --recursive --init

-The last step may take a lot of time, since some module are huge.
-It is recommended to exclude WebEngine modules.
-Now you need to go the _qtbase_ module and find the plugin:

-	> cd qtbase/src/plugins/sqldrivers

-Compile and install the plugin:

-	> qmake
-	> make sub-mysql
-	> make install

 ### Running the Database Server in a Docker Container

-You don't have to install MySQL server on your machine, you can run it in a Docker container instead:
+GSvar uses MariaDB as a storage.
+You don't have to install MySQL/MariaDB server on your machine, you can simply run it in a Docker container instead:

 	> docker run -d --name my-own-mysql -p 3306:3306 -e MYSQL_ROOT_PASSWORD=mypass123 mysql:5.7
 	> docker run --name my-own-phpmyadmin -d --link my-own-mysql:db -p 8081:80 phpmyadmin/phpmyadmin